 Now imagine an alternative scenario.

 Again, it is January 1990.

-You are concerned about the recession, and you are worried about property prices, about interest rates, a "bubble" property market in the future, unemployment, potential oversupply of property and no tenants in the event of a downturn, so you decide the best (and safest) strategy will be to "watch the market", choose the right time to invest, and leave your \$20,000 in the safety of cash in the Bank, and you diligently add to it at the rate of \$1,000 a year for the next 30 years.
+You are concerned about the recession, and you are worried about property prices, about interest rates, a "bubble" property market in the future, unemployment, potential oversupply of property and no tenants in the event of a downturn

+You decide the best (and safest) strategy will be to "watch the market", and leave your \$20,000 in the bank, and you diligently add to it at the rate of \$1,000 a year for the next 30 years.